StamosArhon/NeoChakobsaLearningDashboard/README.md

 The UI expects the API base URL in `NEXT_PUBLIC_API_BASE_URL` (defaults to `http://localhost:8000`).
 Place `chakobsa.ttf` in `frontend/public/fonts/` so that the glyphs render correctly.

+The scraper stores its SQLite database as `backend/chakobsa.db`.